-- a. setting up and maintaining a register of LPAs; - b. setting up and maintaining a register of court orders that appoint deputies; - c. supervising deputies; - d. receiving security the court requires from persons, for example, deputies, to carry out their functions; - e. receiving reports from donees and deputies; - f. reporting to the court on matters relating to proceedings under the Act; - g. dealing with representations and complaints about the way in which donees and deputies are exercising their powers; - h. dealing with representations and complaints regarding the way money is being spent on expenditure for necessary goods and services; - i. investigating any alleged violation of any provision in the Act; and - j. directing a member of the Board of Visitors to visit a person who lacks capacity or his donee or deputy.
+- a. setting up and maintaining a register of LPAs; - b. setting up and maintaining a register of court orders that appoint Deputies; - c. supervising Deputies; - receiving security the court requires from persons, for example, Deputies, to carry out their functions; - e. receiving reports from Donees and Deputies; - f. reporting to the court on matters relating to proceedings under the Act; - g. dealing with representations and complaints about the way in which Donees and Deputies are exercising their powers; - h. dealing with representations and complaints regarding the way money is being spent on expenditure for necessary goods and services; - i. investigating any alleged violation of any provision in the Act; and - directing a member of the Board of Visitors to visit a person who lacks capacity or his Donee or Deputy.

-- 10.5.3 Registering LPAs and investigating complaints against donees. - a.
+- 10.5.3 Registering LPAs and investigating complaints against Donees. - a.
 The OPG oversees the registration of LPAs.
 An LPA will not be registered if it fails to meet the requirements of the Act.
-Before an LPA is registered, the OPG will check, among other things, that the necessary documentation is in order, the donee (for property & affairs) is not a bankrupt or in liquidation or under judicial management. - b.
-The donee is the person chosen by the donor.
-The OPG will not supervise the donee.
-However, the court may order a donee to submit reports and accounts to the Public Guardian. - c.
-The OPG will investigate complaints about the way donees are carrying out their duties.
-Where appropriate, the Public Guardian may initiate court proceedings (see paragraph 9.13.1e on when the Public Guardian may apply to court) to protect a donor.
+Before an LPA is registered, the OPG will check, among other things, that the necessary documentation is in order, the Donee (for property & affairs) is not a bankrupt or in liquidation or under judicial management. - b.
+The Donee is the person chosen by the Donor.
+The OPG will not supervise the Donee.
+However, the court may order a Donee to submit reports and accounts to the Public Guardian. - c.
+The OPG will investigate complaints about the way Donees are carrying out their duties.
+Where appropriate, the Public Guardian may initiate court proceedings (see paragraph 9.13.1e on when the Public Guardian may apply to court) to protect a Donor.

-10.5.4 Supervising deputies.
+10.5.4 Supervising Deputies.

 - a.
-A deputy is not chosen by the person who lacks capacity but is appointed by the court.
-The deputy is accountable to the court.
-The OPG supervises deputies' decisions and actions to ensure they do not abuse their position. - b.
-The OPG may run checks on the deputy if requested to by the court.
-It will carry out risk assessment to determine what supervision a deputy will need. - c.
-The OPG may call for records and documents from the deputy. - d.
-The OPG will investigate complaints about the way a deputy is carrying out his duties.
+A Deputy is not chosen by the person who lacks capacity but is appointed by the court.
+The Deputy is accountable to the court.
+The OPG supervises Deputies' decisions and actions to ensure they do not abuse their position. - b.
+The OPG may run checks on the Deputy if requested to by the court.
+It will carry out risk assessment to determine what supervision a Deputy will need. - c.
+The OPG may call for records and documents from the Deputy. - d.
+The OPG will investigate complaints about the way a Deputy is carrying out his duties.
 Where appropriate, the Public Guardian may initiate court proceedings (see paragraph 9.13.1e on when the Public Guardian may apply to court) to protect a person who lacks capacity. - 10.5.5 Investigation and related offences. - a.
 The Act confers considerable powers of investigation on the Public Guardian. - b.
 These powers include requiring anyone with information about a person who lacks capacity to provide to the Public Guardian information and documents relating to that person. - c.
 The Public Guardian may also require the individual with the information to attend at a specific time and place to provide the information orally, in writing or hand over relevant documents relating to the person who lacks capacity.